michaelgrosner/tribeca/README.md

 To pipe the output to stdout, execute the application in the foreground with `nodejs K.js` or `node K`.

-To ignore the output, execute the application in the background with `forever start K.js` or with the alias `npm start`.
+To ignore the output, execute the application in the background with `forever start K.js` or with the alias `make start`.

 To debug the server code with chrome-devtools, attach the node debugger with `nodejs --inspect K.js` (from your local, you can open a ssh tunnel to access it with `ssh -N -L 9229:127.0.0.1:9229 user@host`).

 Passing a config filename is possible with environment var `KCONFIG` like for example `KCONFIG=X nodejs K.js`.

 ### Unreleased Changelog:

+Added Makefile to replace npm scripts.

 Added PNG files as configuration files.